-(i) Standing Orders: In order to ensure continued appropriateness, practitioner-specific standing orders shall be reviewed annually by the practitioner and the Utilization Management or other appropriate medical staff Committee.
-Standing orders shall be dated and signed by the practitioner and reproduced in detail on the order sheet of the patient's record.
+In order to ensure continued appropriateness, practitioner-specific standing orders shall be reviewed periodically by the Practitioner and the Utilization Management Committee or other appropriate Medical Staff committee.
+Standing orders shall be dated and signed by the Practitioner and reproduced in detail on the order sheet of the patient's record.
 Standing orders shall not replace or void those orders written for a specific patient.

-- (ii) Evidence Based Order Sets: Use of preprinted and electronic order sets that are consistent with nationally recognized and evidence-based guidelines will be permitted in this facility subject to approval by the Medical Staff as outlined below.
-The Medical Staff delegates to the Medical Executive Committee the responsibility for approval of Evidence Based Order Set templates, in consultation with nursing, pharmacy and other leadership as appropriate.
-Evidence based order set templates shall be periodically reviewed to determine the continuing usefulness and safety of the orders, and may be updated from time to time in order to track regulatory agency requirements, patient safety requirements, and other appropriate changes All such orders shall be dated, timed and authenticated in the patient's medical record pursuant to the requirements of these Rules and Regulations by the ordering practitioner or another practitioner responsible for the care of the patient and authorized to write orders by Hospital policy and state law. - 2.14(c) Previous Orders: All previous orders are canceled when patients go to surgery. - 2.14(d) Illegible Treatment Orders: The practitioner's orders must be written clearly, legibly and completely.
-Orders which are illegible or improperly written will not be carried out until rewritten or understood by the nurse.
+Evidence Based Order Sets:

+Use of preprinted and electronic order sets that are consistent with nationally recognized and evidence-based guidelines will be permitted in this facility subject to approval by the Medical Staff as outlined below.
+The Medical Staff delegates to the Medical Executive Committee the responsibility for approval of evidence-based order set templates, and updates thereto, in consultation with nursing and pharmacy leadership.
+Evidence based order set templates shall be periodically reviewed to determine the continuing usefulness and safety of the orders, and may be updated from time to time in order to track regulatory agency requirements, patient safety requirements, and other appropriate changes.
+All such orders shall be dated, timed and authenticated in the patient's medical record pursuant to the requirements of these Rules & Regulations by the ordering Practitioner or another Practitioner responsible for the care of the patient and authorized to write orders by Hospital policy and state law.

-2.15 COMPLETION OF MEDICAL RECORDS
+215 COMPLETION OF MEDICAL RECORDS

-Documentation of an episode of care should occur at the time of service, but no later than 24 hours after.
-Essential reports and diagnostic test results will be completed according to departmental policies.
 The patient's medical record shall be complete at the time of discharge, including progress notes and final diagnosis.
-The written or dictated discharge summary shall be completed within thirty (30) days of discharge.
+The written or dictated discharge summary, shall be completed within thirty (30) days of discharge.
 When final laboratory or other essential reports are not received at the time of discharge, a notation shall be written or dictated that this information is pending.